 Digital – The Driving Experience

-Digital typically describes the modern means by which you communicate and build relationships with employees, customers and other stakeholders online, and is often referred to as a discipline within business, marketing or media.
+Digital is how you utilise information technology to communicate and build relationships with employees, customers and other stakeholders online, and as such is often referred to as a discipline within business, marketing or media.